We prepare for the impact of the weather on our network by forecasting it daily and by understanding the projected impact of climate change

 Weather – the challenges we face

-Weather is what happens in the shorter term: rainfall, heatwaves, snow showers and so on.
-Extreme weather, such as very high temperatures or high winds, can sometimes impact the railway and cause disruption.
+Weather is what happens in the shorter term: rainfall, heatwaves, cold snaps, high winds and snow can all impact the railway and cause disruption.

 Planning for climate change

-Climate is the story of weather patterns in the much longer term – observed over years and decades.
-Long-term changes in weather such as an increase in flooding or a change in seasonal temperatures could impact train travel and affect how we manage the railway network.
+Climate is the story of weather patterns in the much longer term – observed over decades.
+Long-term changes in weather such as such as warmer, wetter winters or hotter, drier summers could impact train travel and affect how we manage the railway network.

 Network Rail's Weather Resilience and Climate Change Adaptation (WRCCA) Strategy was published in January 2017 and outlines our four pillars of resilience: